j0nathanB/cloud-to-butt/README.md

 latino-latinx
 =============
+This Chrome extension ensures that only "Latino" or "Latinx" are used to refer to people with Latin-American heritage.

-There is an ongoing debate about which term to use to refer to people with Latin-American heritage.
-The options for collectively referring to this group include the ethnonyms "Hispanic" and "Latino".
-"Latinx" is also used and it is gaining popularity.
-It is not without its own linguistic controversy.
+There is a debate about the proper collective noun to use for people with Latin-American heritage in English.
+The prevailing options include the ethnonyms "Hispanic", "Latino", and "Latinx".
+Though the terms are commonly used interchangeably, their definitions are different.

- This Chrome extension lets the user pick one ethnonym between "Latino" and "Latinx" to be used around the web.
-The user will no longer see the other two terms because their term of choice will have replaced them.
+"Hispanic" is a term that includes only people from Spanish-speaking countries in Latin America and from Spain.
+It does not include people from Portugal or Brazil.

+"Latino" is a shortening of *latinoamericano*, or "Latin American" in Spanish.
+It includes people only from Latin-American countries and not from Spain or Portugal.

+"Latinx" is the gender-neutral version of "Latino".

 Known limitations of this extension:
 - Conversions to "Latino" do not include gendered conversions to "Latina".